WA Government Architecture Decision Records

 - Vulnerable containers deployed to production

-- Exposed secrets in application artifacts
+- Exposed secrets or excessive cloud privilege in automation systems

 - Manual security processes prone to human error